dotMavriQ/ruptime/README.md

 # Ruptime Script

+###### Receptive Uptime - A Bash-script to measure the time from a request to when you recieve a notification in dunst.

 This is a Bash script that allows you to set a timer from a given moment and stops the timer when a certain text is read from the Dunst program.

 ## Prerequisites